 If you are a nurse suffering from burnout, travel nursing might be just the change you need.

 Does anyone enjoy workplace politics?
-The answer is an unequivocal, “NO!”
+The answer should be an unequivocal, “NO!”

-No job is free of workplace politics or drama, and travel nursing is no exception, but there is a huge benefit of being a short-term employee:
+No job is free of workplace politics or drama, and travel nursing is no exception, but there is a huge benefit to being a short-term employee.

 There is no or minimal management drama or politics for travel nurses.
 Since they are not stationed in one place for an extended period of time, they can go in, do their jobs, and focus on caring for patients.

-Reason #8: Save on Your Cost of Living
+Reason #9: It Will Help You Save on Your Cost of Living

 If you are interested in saving on the cost of living, travel nursing might be ideal for you.